leafo/lapis/docs/getting_started.md

 foreground, and print log text to the console.
 This is great for development, but worth turning off in a production environment.

-`lua_code_cache off` is also another setting nice for development.
-It causes all Lua modules to be reloaded on each request, so if we change files after starting the server they will be picked up.
-Something you also want to turn off in production for the best performance.
+`lua_code_cache` is also another setting useful for development.
+When set to `of` it causes all Lua modules to be reloaded on each request.
+Modifications to the web application's source code can then be reloaded automatically.
+In a production environment this should be disabled for optimal performance.
+Defaults to `off`.

-Our single location calls the directive `content_by_lua_file "web.lua"`.
-This causes all requests of that location to run through `web.lua`, so let's make that now.
+The `content_by_lua` directive specifies a chunk of Lua code that will handle any request that doesn't match the other locations.
+It loads Lapis and tells it to serve the module named `"app"`.
+The `lapis new` command ran earlier provides a skeleton `app` module to get started with

 ## Starting The Server

-Before we start writing any code lets look at how to start the server.
+Although it's possible to start Nginx manually, Lapis wraps building the configuration and starting the server into a single convenient command.

-To start your server you can run `lapis server`.
-The `lapis` binary will attempt to find your OpenResty instalation.
+Running `lapis server` in the shell will start the server.
+Lapis will will attempt to find your OpenResty installation.
 It will search the following directories for an `nginx` binary.
 (The last one represents anything in your `PATH`)